ShinaJr/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 100-lets_move script moves all files beginning with an uppercase letter to the directory /tmp/u.
 The 101-clean_emacs script deletes all files in the current working directory that end with the character ~.
 The 102-tree script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+The 103-commas script lists all the files and directories of the current directory, separated by commas (,).